-kkkk) "Tourist spot" shall refer to a particular area/site/spot, human-made or natural, known for its unique tourist/visitor-drawing attributes and activities.
-It may be classified according to its social, cultural, natural, historical, scientific, religious, and recreational significance;
+- boundaries in any area identified in the Philippine tourism master plan and regional tourism master plan, by proclamation of the President and/or by an act of Congress including local legislation.
+Such land shall be suitable for the development of an integrated tourism and resort complex including but not limited to accommodation facilities, food and beverage outlets, convention and meeting areas, sports, recreational and leisure centers and commercial outlets among others.
+It shall be provided with roads, water supply facilities, power and utilities like potable water, drainage sewerage disposal, solid waste disposal system and other necessary infrastructure.
+The estate shall be under one unified and continuous management; - gggg) "Tourist spot" shall refer to a particular area/site/spot, human-made or natural, known for its unique tourist/visitor-drawing attributes and activities.
+It may be classified according to its social, cultural, natural, historical, scientific, religious, and recreational significance; - hhhh) "Tourist zone" shall refer to a geographic area with well-defined boundaries proclaimed as such by the President of the Philippines and/or by acts of Congress.
+No development projects for any purpose shall be initiated and introduced within the zone prior to the formulation of a tourism master development plan which shall be undertaken in coordination with the Department of Tourism (DOT) and the Tourism Infrastructure and Enterprise Zone Authority (TIEZA).
+A tourist zone is established for the enhancement and/or the conservation of cultural and historical heritage and for the appreciation and enjoyment of the local population and its visitors; - iiii) "Urban areas" shall refer to all cities regardless of their population density and to municipalities with population density of at least Five hundred (500) persons per square kilometer; - jjjj) "Urbanizable areas" shall refer to sites and lands which, considering

-- IIII) "Tourist zone" shall refer to a geographic area with well-defined boundaries proclaimed as such by the President of the Philippines and/or by acts of Congress.
-No development projects for any purpose shall be initiated and introduced within the zone prior to the formulation of a tourism master development plan which shall be undertaken in coordination with the Department of Tourism (DOT) and the Philippine Tourism Authority (PTA).
-A tourist zone is established for the enhancement and/or the conservation of cultural and historical heritage and for the appreciation and enjoyment of the local population and its visitors; - mmmm) "Urban areas" shall refer to all cities regardless of their population density and to municipalities with population density of at least Five hundred (500) persons per hectare; - nnnn) "Urbanizable areas" shall refer to sites and lands which, considering present characteristics and prevailing conditions, display marked and great potential of becoming urban areas within a period of five (5) years; - oooo) "Urban forestry or green space" shall refer to the establishment or setting-up of areas for mini-forest or small nature parks, lining roads and highways with trees, shrubs, or ornamental plants, and ground landscaping of schools, hospitals, and other government agencies in order to improve the environment in urban areas; - pppp) "Water security" shall refer to the sufficient access throughout the year to the minimum daily requirement of clean water to maintain a healthy life; - qqqq) "Water use" shall refer to the appropriation of water for domestic, municipal, irrigation, power generation, inland fisheries, poultry and livestock, industrial and commercial, environmental, and recreational use; - rrrr) "Watershed" shall refer to a topographically delineated area of land from which rainwater can drain as surface run-off vis-à-vis a specific stream or river system to a common outlet point which may be a dam, irrigation system or urban water supply take-off point, or where the stream discharges into a river, lake, or the sea; - ssss) "Zoning" shall refer to the regulatory tool for delineating the specific uses of lands in accordance with the approved Comprehensive Land Use Plan (CLUP) within the territorial jurisdiction of a city/municipality and specifying the conditions for their regulation; subject to the limitations imposed by law and competent authority; and, tttt) "Zoning ordinance or ZO" shall refer to a local law passed by the Sangguniang Pambayan or Panglunsod approving the development control/zoning plan in accordance with an approved or adopted CLUP for the city/municipality, and providing for the regulations and other conditions on the uses of land including the limitation on the infrastructure that may be placed thereon within the territorial jurisdiction of a city or municipality.
+- present characteristics and prevailing conditions, display marked and great potential of becoming urban areas within a period of five (5) years; - kkkk) "Urban forestry or Green Space" shall refer to the establishment and management of forest in urban environment for the physiological and psychological wellbeing of the people; - IIII) "Water security" shall refer to the sufficient access throughout the year to the minimum daily requirement of clean water to maintain a healthy life; - mmmm) "Water use" shall refer to the appropriation of water for domestic, municipal, irrigation, power generation, inland fisheries, poultry and livestock raising, industrial and commercial, environmental, and recreational use and other purposes; - nnnn) "Watershed" shall refer to a land area drained by a stream or fixed body of water and its tributaries having a common outlet for surface runoff; - oooo) "Zoning" shall refer to the process of delineating the specific uses of lands in accordance with the approved Comprehensive Land Use Plan (CLUP) within the territorial jurisdiction of a city/municipality and specifying the conditions for their regulation; subject to the limitations imposed by law and competent authority; and, - pppp) "Zoning ordinance or ZO" shall refer to a local law passed by the Sangguniang Bayan or Panglunsod approving the development control/zoning plan in accordance with an approved or adopted CLUP for the city/municipality, and providing for the regulations and other conditions on the uses of land including the limitation on the infrastructure that may be placed thereon within the territorial jurisdiction of a city or municipality.
 It incorporates the protected areas under Section 13(a) and the protected agricultural lands under Section 29 of this Act.

-11 CHAPTER III
+CHAPTER III